Associate Head Coach

 Director of Scouting

-Andrew Hudiburg enters year one with North Texas as the director of scouting.
+Andrew Hudiburg enters year two with North Texas as the director of scouting.

 Hudiburg comes to North Texas after serving as the director of scouting at Arkansas State last season under McCasland.
 Hudiburg joined McCasland's staff after two years as an assistant coach at Southwestern Oklahoma State University.
 While working for the Bulldogs, Hudiburg helped the program to two conference tournament appearances and a 33-24 record.
 The 2014-15 campaign saw SWOSU become the first No. 8 seed to upset the No. 1 seed in the Great American Conference Tournament.
 The Bulldogs finished the 2014-15 campaign ranked No. 3 nationally in fewest turnovers.
 Hudiburg helped develop three all-conference selections in his time with the Bulldogs.